barmalry84/node_js_app/app/README.md

 **Request**:

-To get data by the restaurant name, use:
+To get data by the person name, use:

 ```bash
 curl http://{ALB_URl}/data?person_surname=<Person Surname>